 Here’s a brief overview of the bills we’ll be focusing on, please follow the links to contact your lawmaker and show your support:

 North Carolina should ensure access to food and cash assistance for people reentering society from our criminal legal system.
 In 1996, the federal government passed a law that bans people with a felony drug conviction from receiving food stamps (Supplemental Nutrition Assistance Program or “SNAP”) and cash assistance programs (Temporary Assistance for Needy Families or “TANF”).
-SB564 Makes a person with a felony drug conviction immediately eligible for SNAP and TANF benefits after their conviction date or upon release from incarceration.
+SB564 and HB682 makes a person with a felony drug conviction immediately eligible for SNAP and TANF benefits after their conviction date or upon release from incarceration.
 The bill also requires a person to successfully complete successfully completed a drug treatment program or be continuously and actively participating in a required drug treatment program to qualify for SNAP and TANF.
+Currently, people convicted of certain Class H or I drug felonies must wait six months and complete substance use treatment before becoming eligible for benefits.